 I can more easily be supportive of them without being attached to the outcome; I can make a suggestion without caring whether or not it is taken.
 Instead of bossing my stepchildren around, expecting them to do what I want them to do when I want them to do it, I choose my requests carefully and try to voice them respectfully.

-For example, I recently had an opportunity to teach both my stepdaughter, Macie, who is in 9th grade, and my sixth-grader, Molly, some new study skills.
+Take the time that I had an opportunity to teach both my stepdaughter, Macie, who was at the time in 9th grade, and Molly, then in 6th grade, some new study skills.
 Unconsciously, I approached the kids differently.
 I was very directive with Molly, basically telling her what she had to do and then sitting next to her while she tried out my suggestions, correcting her every move.
 The following day, she was supposed to study on her own (using the new technique I’d given her).
 She tried, for a little while.
 And then, just like the kids in Grolnick’s studies, she got frustrated and gave up.

 I didn’t realize my error with Molly until a few days later when Macie needed help studying for a test.
 I offered to teach her some study skills but was clear that I wouldn’t be offended if she didn’t want my help.
 I was delighted when she took me up on my offer.
 But I wasn’t as intent on having her put my tips to use.

 I’m more like a very involved aunty with my stepchildren than the helicopter mom I’m prone to being with my biological kids.
 I don’t criticize them, and I make an effort to hold my tongue.
 Click To Tweet

 My emotional stance in these two situations was completely different.
 With Molly, I was an anxious mom, worried about her school performance.
 With Macie, I was just there, loving the opportunity to teach her something that might be useful.